 If your child’s school is pushing academics in kindergarten in place of play-based learning, talk with the teacher.
 Chances are, she’s frustrated and under enormous pressure to get her students ready to “perform.”
 If you’re stuck with a kindergarten curriculum that seems unrealistic to you and doesn’t fit your child (and assuming that changing schools is not an option), let your child know that you’re not worried about reading in kindergarten (or even early in first grade).

 Talk about people who learned to read later (like Sam!) and are doing just fine.
-Then do things that promote real learning, like reading books he or she enjoys, playing games, teaching useful skills and getting outside as often as possible to have fun, be active and learn together.
+Then do things that promote real learning, like reading out loud books he or she enjoys, playing games, teaching useful skills, and getting outside as often as possible to have fun, be active and learn together.

 Also published on The Huffington Post.